 Dimensions: 14 x 3.6 x 1.9 inches

-Features: Long build, double edged, blade black kalgard-coated, comes with leather sheath
+Specific features: Long build, double edged, blade black kalgard-coated, comes with leather sheath

-Best use: combat, multi-purpose
+Best use: Combat, multi-purpose

 The Sheffield Sykes 2000 FS2000 Dagger Knife is both a beauty and a beast.
 This knife is derived from the reputable Fairbairn Sykes military dagger, which was used by the 1941 British Special Forces.
 One look and you’ll see that this knife is a thing of beauty.
 However, appearances don’t mean much for a knife if it can’t be taken out and be used.

 Fortunately, the FS2000 fits the bill, thanks to its superior Kalgard coating.
 And for a knife with a sizable reach, it sure is lightweight.
 The FS2000 is a worthwhile investment if you are looking for a utilitarian high-end knife.

 - Sharp point

 - Cheap sheath